heitorchang/good-practice/clojure.md

 According to `(doc ns)`, use of ns is preferred to individual calls to in-ns/require/use/import

+## Current working directory

+`(System/getProperty "user.dir")`

+It appears that there is no simple way to change the working directory

 ## Alternative installation method

 Install Java and Maven, and build the release files manually